 Dr Marilla Druitt is an Obstetrician and Gynaecologist who became a member of RANZCOG in 2011 after having won the Medal for Outstanding Achievement in the oral examination.
 She works in the public, private and university sector and provides specialist care to patients from Geelong, surrounds and occasionally overseas.
 She trained in Minimally Invasive Surgery at Monash Medical Centre and is RANZCOG/AGES accredited to perform Level 6 surgery.
 She has worked regionally around Australia and overseas in Ireland and Vietnam.

-Dr Druitt does research with Deakin colleagues and AIRE (Australasian Interdisciplinary Researchers in Endometriosis) in Pelvic pain and endometriosis, helped to write the national Endometriosis guideline for Australia and is current president of Pelvic Pain Victoria, an interdisciplinary group of clinicians all dedicated to upskilling and providing best possible care.
-She teaches medical students and trains junior doctors at University Hospital Geelong.
+Dr Druitt does research with Deakin colleagues in Pelvic pain and endometriosis at the MIRTH lab, helped to write the national Endometriosis guideline for Australia and is current president of Pelvic Pain Victoria, an interdisciplinary group of clinicians all dedicated to clinician education.
+She teaches medical students and trains junior doctors at University Hospital Geelong and helps them with research.

 Dr Druitt works with Jean Hailes, the Pelvic Pain Foundation of Australia and is a member of the International Pelvic Pain Society and the region’s Trans and Gender Diverse Special Interest group.
-She has been elected councillor for RANZCOG which involves her participation in the Womens Health Committee who write college statements, the Gender Equity and Diversity Working Group, and the O&G Magazine editorial committee.
-She collaborates with the EndoHelp Foundation and thinks working with patient advocacy groups is the key to improving services for Womens Health.
-In the last few years she has been an invited speaker to RANZCOG and AGES meetings, the International Society for Gynaecology Endoscopy (ISGE), Australian Association of Obstetrical and Gynaecological Ultrasonologists and the Victorian Rural Health Conference.
+She has been an elected councillor for three terms for RANZCOG and is an invited speaker at RANZCOG and AGES meetings, other local and international meetings.
+Click here to search her publications.

 She loves her job, loves talking to patients about all of their options, loves operating and loves caring for women in childbirth.
-She is living the dream working with her colleagues at Avonlea and at St Johns.
+She is living the dream working with her colleagues at Avonlea, St John of God Geelong and Barwon Health.

 Dr Anne Hotchin